danderson00/release-em/README.md

 directory.
 For mono-repo configurations, this would create multiple commits in the same repo.
 Use the `--no-commit` option to prevent this from happening.

+Note that no checks for uncommitted / unstaged changes in the repository are made when this option is enabled, and changes are not committed, tagged or pushed.

 ### Examples

 ```bash